 We provide music therapy for people of all ages at the Hanworth Methodist Church, Churchfields Avenue, Hanworth TW13 5NT and also in schools and Care Homes in the area.

-Adults with complex needs from Roy Kinnear House are amongst our clients and we provide a group for adults with learning difficulties at the Triangle Resource Centre in Hounslow.
+Music therapy is an NHS recognised psychological therapy and a highly effective way of reaching people of all ages who struggle to communicate, enhancing their social interaction and emotional well-being.
 Music Therapy can be used to help children and adults with a wide range of needs including:

-- Global Development Delay
+Global Development Delay

-- Mental Health problems
+Mental Health problems

-- Stress & Depression
+Stress & Depression

 Music therapy helps to:

-- Improve Speech & Communication Skills
+Improve Speech & Communication Skills

 Increase Confidence and Self-esteem

-- Improve Social Interaction Skills
+Improve Social Interaction Skills

-- Improve Emotional Well-being
+Improve Emotional Well-being

-- Focus and Concentration
+Improve Focus and Concentration

-- Improve Motor Skills
+Improve Motor Skills

-- Increase Creativity and Choice
+Increase Creativity and Choice

-Relieve anxiety and tension
+Relieve Anxiety and Sension

 Our 7 music therapists are fully qualified and registered with the Health and Care Professions Council (HCPC) and are members of the British Association of Music Therapists (BAMT).